 To know exactly how much time you have and what you’re spending it on, time yourself for an entire day.
 (Or week, depending on how regular your days are).
 Take note when you start and end an activity and write it down in a weekly planner.
 Yes, it’s tedious, but you’ll see exactly where your time goes.
 And where there’s room for working toward your goals.

 I timed myself during a particularly difficult time in my life, and the result was daunting.
 I had hardly more than an hour a day during which I could do as I pleased.
 But you know what, I didn’t use that time well, either.
 You might think, “Why bother?
 An hour a day is not enough to achieve your goals.”
 The reality is that, yes, it might take a while to hit milestones or see any real improvements.
-But the truth is: an hour a day is still better than not working on your goals or dreams at all.
+But the truth is that an hour a day is still better than not working on your goals or dreams at all.
+I wrote almost my entire fourth novel during my son’s naps.

 Chances are, though, that you have more time than you think.
-Which brings me to my next point:
+This brings me to my next point:

 How much of your time do you spend on shopping, social media, watching TV, or reading novels?
 As much fun as those things are, can you reduce the amount of time you spend on them and instead use it to work toward your goals?
 Figure out what matters most to you and allocate your time accordingly.
 It’s okay if you spend time on the above-mentioned activities.
 Just ask yourself if you really do them because they are fun and relaxing or because you’re scared of taking action toward what you really want?